 If the PHY of a STA issues a PHY-CCA.indication(BUSY) followed by a PHY-RXSTART.indication due to a PPDU reception then the STA’s MAC sublayer may a) issue a PHY-CCARESET.request primitive before the end of the PPDU and not update its basic NAV timer based on the PPDU or may b) not update its basic NAV timer based on the PPDU if all the following conditions are met:

-The STA has not set the TXVECTOR parameter SPATIAL_REUSE to the value PSR_AND_NON_SRG_OBSS_PD_PROHIBITED in any HE PPDU it has transmitted in the current beacon period and in the previous beacon period.
+The STA has not set the TXVECTOR parameter SPATIAL_REUSE to the value PSR_AND_NON_SRG_OBSS_PD_PROHIBITED in any PPDU it has transmitted in the current beacon period and in the previous beacon period.

 The most recently received Spatial Reuse Parameter Set element from its associated AP had the Non-SRG OBSS PD SR Disallowed subfield equal to 0 or the non-AP STA has not received a Spatial Reuse Parameter Set element from its associated AP or the STA is an AP and its most recently transmitted Spatial Reuse Parameter Set element had the Non-SRG OBSS PD SR Disallowed subfield equal to 0 or the STA is an AP and has not transmitted a Spatial Reuse Parameter Set element.